usaid-cs/yesterday-i-learned/business.md

 #### [To sell](http://www.investopedia.com/financial-edge/0412/5-tips-on-when-to-sell-your-stock.aspx)

+(Also called 套現, or "cash out")

 - When the price is right (hits your target).
 [Do not be greedy.](http://www.investopedia.com/articles/stocks/08/learn-loss.asp)
+- When the price is too low (where you lose too much).
 - When the company is no longer doing its business the right way or making enough sales
 - When a better stock exists
 - When the company is acquired